Battery0/CV/README.md

 **Electronic Arts** (December 2007 - June 2008)
 _QA Tester_

-Working in the Quality Assurance department at Electronic Arts for the Nintendo GameCube and Xbox 360 systems to find, reproduce and document software bugs in AAA titles, including Harry Potter, Fifa, James Bond and Battlefield 2: Modern Combat.
+Working in the Quality Assurance department at Electronic Arts for the Nintendo GameCube and Xbox 360 systems to find, reproduce and document software bugs in AAA titles, including: Harry Potter, Fifa, James Bond and Battlefield 2: Modern Combat.

 Main responsibilities included:
 - Finding, reproducing and documenting software bugs for the software development team to debug